ErpNetDocs/webclient/inventory-control/reconcile.md

 Make sure you've set the correct document type for this operation within the **[Settings](settings.md)**.

+You don't need an existing order to use this module.
+All of your store's product quantities will be listed.

 ## Overview

 Reconcile is composed of three tabs: